Author: Craig Neil

 Overview

-It’s easy to find the centre from the east end of Princes Street as you just need to take the turning to Leith Street (opposite the Balmoral Hotel) and walk past the St. James Quarter complex till you arrive a couple of minutes later at the glass-fronted OMNi.
+It’s easy to find the centre from the east end of Princes Street, as you just need to take the turning to Leith Street (opposite the Balmoral Hotel) and walk past the St. James Quarter complex until you arrive a couple of minutes later at the glass-fronted OMNi.

-The building has entrance doors at the front on Leith Street as well as the pedestrianized Greenside Place on its southern side.
-The northern side joins onto the up-market The Glasshouse hotel while the rear faces Greenside Row which has the entrance to the Q-Park car park.
+The building has entrance doors at the front on Leith Street as well as the pedestrianised Greenside Place on its southern side.
+The northern side joins onto the upmarket The Glasshouse hotel, while the rear faces Greenside Row, which has the entrance to the Q-Park car park.

 Starting with OMNi Centre restaurants, visitors will find a good range of eateries including a Wetherspoons pub near the main entrance as well as other big-name chains including Tony Macaroni, Nandos, and Slug and Lettuce.